Karnataka: Yediyurappa wins floor test through voice vote

 The chief minister, however, accused the previous Congress-JD(S) government of bringing the administration to a standstill.

-"When Siddaramaiah and HD Kumaraswamy were chief ministers, they indulged in vindictive politics.
+"When Siddaramaiah and HD Kumaraswamy were chief ministers, they didn't indulge in vindictive politics.
 Administration has failed and we will set it right.
 I assure the House that we will not indulge in vindictive politics either.
 I believe in forget and forgive," he said.

 Siddaramaiah denied the accusation and said that the coalition government had worked together to bring the common minimum programme in force.